75 Must Know Nautical Terms

 55. Point of sail

-The point of sail is the direction of the boat relative to the wind.
+The point of sail is the boat’s direction relative to the wind.
 There are 8 points of sail used in sailing:

 - The no-go zone, which is in the direction where the wind is blowing from (1).